 e.
 While the Air District defines public exposure to offensive odors as a potentially significant impact, wineries are not known operational producers of pollutants capable of causing substantial negative impacts to sensitive receptors.
-The closest residence is approximately 500 feet from the existing winery building site.
-Construction-phase pollutants would be reduced to a less than significant level by the abovenoted standard condition of approval.
+The closest residence is approximately 1,350 feet from the proposed hospitality building site.
+Construction-phase pollutants would be reduced to a less than significant level by the above-noted standard condition of approval.
 The project would not create pollutant concentrations or objectionable odors affecting a substantial number of people.
 Impacts would be less than significant.

 Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact IV.
 BIOLOGICAL RESOURCES.
-Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? \boxtimes b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service? \boxtimes
+Would the project: a) Have a substantial adverse effect, either directly or through ha modifications, on any species identified as a candidate, sensitive, or spe status species in local or regional plans, policies, or regulations, or by California Department of Fish and Game or U.S. Fish and Wildlife Service' ecial the b) Have a substantial adverse effect on any riparian habitat or other sens natural community identified in local or regional plans, policies, regulation by the California Department of Fish and Game or US Fish and Wil Service? s or $\boxtimes$

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, Coastal, etc.) through direct removal, filling, hydrological interruption, or other means? \boxtimes d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? \boxtimes e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? \boxtimes f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? \boxtimes
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, Coastal, etc.) through direct removal, filling, hydrological interruption, or other means? $\boxtimes$ d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? $\boxtimes$ e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? $\boxtimes$ f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? $\boxtimes$